ststolz/Peer-Grading-Tool/README.md

 * **Rating Points** - Min and Max points students can use for Rating

-![Grading process of Peer-Grading Tool](images/grading-process-of-peer-grading-tool.gif)
+![Grading process of Peer-Grading Tool](images/grading-process-of-peer-grading-tool.gif) --
+_The intention of this animation is a fast overview.
+For learning how to use this tool, refer to section **Installation**_.

 # Why do I need this plugin